SoftwareAG/c8y-docs/src/documents/guides/users-guide/saas-integration.html.md

 ## Extensions

-Zapier offers an built-in action to send pure REST requests called "Webhooks".
+Zapier offers a built-in action to send pure REST requests called "Webhooks".
 You are able to use this action to send any data to our documented APIs directly.

-Still have ideas for features in the Cumulocity app?
+Still, have ideas for features in the Cumulocity app?
 Mail us.